 I mumbled an apology and closed the door. (p.
 240)

-His next girlfriend, or fling rather, was in 1988 (when puritanical restrictions on sex were beginning to thaw), with a divorced former actress, Nana, who managed to smuggle Pomfret into her PLA compound residence where she lived and worked.
-Actors in China have a long tradition going back centuries of being associated with the world of vice, and she seemed to fit this stereotype for the author, with her frank sexuality and open relationships with other Chinese men (even flirting with one of them on the phone while having sex with Pomfret):
+His next relationship, or fling rather, was in 1988 (when puritanical restrictions on sex were beginning to thaw), with a divorced former actress, Nana, who managed to smuggle Pomfret into her PLA compound residence where she lived and worked.
+Actors in China have a long tradition, going back centuries, of association with the realm of vice, and she seemed to fit this mold for the author, with her frank sexuality and open relationships with other Chinese men (even flirting with one of them on the phone while having sex with Pomfret):

 Nana’s impetuous passion mirrored the society around her, single-mindedly focused on sating various appetites.
 She approached the world with ferocious hunger; befuddling at times and awesome at others.
 She acknowledged she had continued to sleep with her ex-husband [and] explained that without her, he would be unable to find anyone with whom to have sex….I continued to see her.
 She referred to herself as a huli jing (a “fox spirit”) – a demon who inhabits the body of a beguiling woman. (pp. 139-43)

-A decade later he meets Zhang Mei, a Harvard-educated Chinese returnee after years living in the US, fully conversant in the English language and Western culture.
-He describes the “love of his life” who would become his wife:
+A decade later he meets Zhang Mei, a Harvard-educated Chinese returnee from a long spell in the US, fully conversant in the English language and Western culture.
+He describes the “love of my life” who would become his wife:

 Mei was impressed with my Chinese but also found me arrogant, another one of those know-it-all foreigners who think they understand China better than the Chinese.
 As for me, my interaction with Chinese women had been pretty much limited to floozies and opportunists.
 Mei definitely didn’t fit either category.
 And just as I no longer needed a Chinese woman to get into Chinese society, Mei had no need of a foreigner to get out. (p.
 271)

 The “floozies and opportunists” refer of course to Fay and Nana (or are other affairs being hidden from the reader?).
-It’s funny, but of the three princesses I’m most drawn to the bad ones, these two earlier, remarkably liberated women, than to the good one who wins the prince, Zhang Mei, who comes off as a bit too normal and flat to be of interest, though appropriate for a fairytale perhaps.
-Floozies are interesting; their personality is externalized, in technicolor, unless the floozy is a dummy, her voice distorted by a ventriloquist eager to justify his choices under a regime of monogamy that permeates Anglo travel writing as thoroughly as PG-rated Hollywood.
-We are led to suspect that the only reason the Fay and Nana affairs are legitimated and inserted into the narrative at all is Pomfret was young and single at the time.
+Of the three princesses, I’m most drawn to the bad ones, the two earlier, remarkably liberated women, than to the good one who wins the prince, Zhang Mei, who comes off as a bit too normal and flat to be of interest, though appropriate for a fairytale ending.
+Floozies are interesting; their personality is externalized, in technicolor, unless the floozy is a dummy, her voice distorted by a ventriloquist eager to justify his choices under the regime of monogamy that permeates Anglo travel writing as thoroughly as PG-rated Hollywood.
+We are led to suspect the only reason the Fay and Nana affairs are legitimated and inserted into the narrative at all is Pomfret was young and single at the time.
 It’s too bad, as he is a good writer, one who allows his characters to breathe.
 Somehow I just wish his book was a novel and Fay and Nana came back to cause trouble.